mayaeb/mayaeb.github.io/_pages/about.md

   - /about.html
 ---

-I'm a developmental and molecular biologist interested in how cells use physical signals to determine thier identity and communicate with each other.
-Recently, I've been working on the influence of metabolites on the physical properties of the nucleus and nucleoplasm, in the hopes that we might one day be able to direct cell behavior by tweaking the food available for a cell to eat.
+I am a NIGMS K99/R00 postdoctoral fellow in cell biology at Yale School of Medicine, where I investigate how metabolism influences cell fate through effects on chromatin structure and cellular mechanics.
+I focus on polyamines, polycationic metabolites abundant in stem and cancer cells, and apply metabolomics, proteomics, and advanced imaging to understand how these molecules regulate cellular state transitions.

 I completed my graduate training at UC Berkeley, undergrad at Tufts University, and have held postdoctoral positions at Memorial Sloan Kettering Cancer Center, Columbia Univeristy, and Yale University (where I am now).
 I think and write a lot about science and society, am learning how to crochet, and grow carnivorous plants on my windowsill.